András Kun: Participation in the Holocaust

 On 12 January 1945, Kun's squad broke into the Jewish hospital in Maros street (Hospital of the Buda Chevra Kadisha), where 149 Jewish patients and doctors were summarily shot.
 On another occasion, the St. John's Hospital was invaded by Kun's unit and between 80 and 100 people were murdered.
 His squad also invaded sheltered housing and abducted some 500 Jews and their protectors.
 All were lined up and shot into the Danube River.
 On another occasion, men under Kun's command broke into a sanatorium, where 100 Jewish patients were shot to death.

 Kun did not flee the city before the Siege of Budapest but remained behind while continuing operations.
-Before the German Army exploded all of the bridge of Budapest.
-As the enclosed area narrowed in January, the proud bridges of Budapest flew into the air one after another.
-At the end of December 1944, the Southern Connecting Railway Bridge, on January 15 the Miklós Horthy Bridge, on the 16th the Ferenc József Bridge, and the last 2 was exploded only 18 January.
-Kun helped a lot of local squads to move and escape to Buda and he put his headquarter back to the XII. district.
+As the enclosed area narrowed in January, the bridges of Budapest were blown up by Germans forces.
+At the end of December 1944, the Southern Connecting Railway Bridge; on January 15 the Miklós Horthy Bridge; on the 16th the Ferenc József Bridge; and the last 2 were blown up on January 18.
+Kun helped local squads to move and escape to Buda and he put his headquarter back to the XII. district.
 His squad routinely subjected Gentiles who were hiding Jews to torture and execution.

-At the end even the official Arrow Cross government authorities (Nemzeti Számonkérő szék) fed up his atrocities (he started attacking a lot of premises what was under the protection of the neutral countries especially Switzerland and Sweden, and the Szalasi government was afraid about the derogation of her last international relations.)
-So around 18 January in 1945 a police patrol was ordered to capture him on his headquarters in 5th Németvölgyi út.
-Kun captured them, beat all of them to blood, and then sent the policemen back.
-Ten another policemen were sent against him, but Kun also captured them, beat their commanders to blood, and locked them in the basement.
-Eventually, sixty police officers surrounded the Headquarter and then issued an ultimatum to the insiders: if Kun and some of his companions were not extradited within ten minutes, a machine gun attack would be launched to occupy the building.
-The insiders fulfilled the condition of the ultimatum and handed over them, ending Kun's three-month terror.
+At the end, even the official Arrow Cross government authorities (Nemzeti Számonkérő szék) were fed up with his atrocities (he started attacking premises under the protection of the neutral countries, especially Switzerland and Sweden).
+So on about 18 January 1945 a police patrol was ordered to capture him at his headquarters in 5th Németvölgyi út.
+Kun captured them, beat all of them, and then sent them back.
+10 more policemen were sent, but Kun also captured them, beat their commanders, and locked them in the basement.
+Eventually, 60 police officers surrounded his headquarters and then issued an ultimatum: if Kun and some of his companions were not produced within 10 minutes, a machine gun attack would be launched to occupy the building.
+The insiders handed over the men, ending Kun's three-month terror.